An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Abstract

 \section{Abstract}

-In the present paper, we propose a novel generalization of the celebrated MMP algorithm in order to find the {\em wavefront propagation} and the {\em cut-locus} on a convex polyhedron with an emphasis on actual implementation for instantaneous visualization and numerical computation.
+In the present paper, we propose a novel generalization of the celebrated MMP algorithm in order to find the {\em wavefront propagation} and the {\em cut-locus} on a convex polyhedron with an emphasis on actual implementation for instantaneous visualization and numerical computation. \keywords{geodesics; wavefront propagation; cut locus; source unfolding.}